Winter? Bring It On!

 Sugarloaf Provincial Park (Atholville) – Offers 11 downhill ski trails, groomed cross-country ski trails expertly laid out around beautiful Prichard Lake and a groomed snowmobile trail system which connects to the provincial trails.

-Where to Enjoy Cross-Country Skiing
+Where to Enjoy Cross-Country Skiing and Snowshoeing

 Around the province you’ll find many cross-country ski trails, competitions and workshops that are maintained and operated by local Cross-Country New Brunswick clubs.
 You can also explore groomed ski and snowshoe trails at Fundy National Park and Kouchibouguac National Park.
 Visit Canada Trails for a listing of cross-country ski trails in New Brunswick, as well as other great spots for hiking and snowshoeing.